brandonjschwartz/engineering-website/README.md

 ## Run the git updater

-this little node.js server provide a single end-point: POST /update all it does is 'git pull'
+This little node.js server provide a single end-point: POST /update
+all it does is 'git pull'

     node updater/server &